petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     ```
     kubectl apply -f content-nginx.yaml --namespace default
     ```

+> [!NOTE]
+> If you have any other applications running on your device on port 80, stop them otherwise they will clash with the following.

 7. Navigate to http://localhost, in the navigation, select **speakers** to view the speakers data and select **sessions** to view the sessions data.